jeftegoes/AwsOverview/AWS CICD.md

   - Anomaly Detection.
 - Support applications running on AWS or on-premise.
 - Minimal overhead on application.

+### 10.2.1.
+Reviewer Secrets Detector

+- Uses ML to identify hardcoded secrets embedded in your code (e.g., passwords, API keys, credentials, SSH keys...).
+- Besides scanning code, it scans configuration and documentation files.
+- Suggests remediation to automatically protect your secrets with Secrets Manager.

+### 10.2.2.
+Ftunction decoractors

+- Integrate and apply CodeGuru Profiler to Lambda functions either using:
+  - Function Decorator `@with_lambda_profiler`
+  - Add codeguru_profiler_agent dependency to your **Lambda function .zip** file or use **Lambda Layers**.
+- Enable Profiling in the Lambda function configuration.

 ## 10.3.
 Agent Configuration